 OTSI has a staff of nine investigators which includes the Chief Investigator and the Deputy Chief Investigator, supported by a small administrative team.
+During 2015-16 two staff retired from the organisation and were replaced.
+One of these staff members was the Deputy Chief Investigator.
 The organisation of the Office is shown on the next page.